We are very proud of our children’s sporting achievements and are always looking for ways to give children a chance to try something new.

-During 2020-21 the school will receive £16,000 of government funding to develop the provision of PE.
+During 2021-22 the school is receiving £16,000 of government funding to develop the provision of PE.

-We plan to use the budget in the following ways:
+We are using the budget in the following ways:

-- Employing a PE teacher/sports coach to teach PE to each class every day, train our teams, improve participation, run sports clubs (when possible), involve more children in an active lifestyle and improve outcomes at competitions (when possible).
+- Employing a PE and Sports Coach to teach PE to each class several times/week to support the children’s physical wellbeing and mental health; to improve participation, run sports clubs, involve more children in an active lifestyle and improve outcomes at competitions (when possible).